Our Team

 PhD Student, Medical Science

 Ishnoor (she/her) is a PhD student in Medical Science at the University of Calgary.
-She completed her Bachelors of Science in Biological Sciences and Native Studies alongside a Research Certificate in Science at the University of Alberta.
-Her research project involves co-designing a sleep intervention for youth with neurodevelopmental disorders who have behaviors of concern as well as undertaking a clinical feasibility test of the sleep intervention.
-Outside of the lab, she enjoys knitting, baking, and building her knowledge regarding Indigenous Health.
+She completed her BSc in Biological Sciences and Native Studies alongside a Research Certificate in Science at the University of Alberta.
+Her research involves co-designing and feasibility testing Nova Sleepcare, a sleep intervention for youth with neurodevelopmental disorders who have co-occurring behaviours of concern.
+Outside of the lab, she enjoys knitting, baking, and building her knowledge regarding Indigenous health.

 Garazi Casillas Martinez